 - Requires an annual membership which typically cost $60 a year

 - Most food requires repackaging which costs time and money

 - Limited “backpacking type” food (i.e. smaller variety of options)

-- More likely to purchase less variety of food, which can lead to getting sick of the food on trail
+- You are more likely to end up with less variety of food.
+This can result in getting sick of a certain type of food on trail.

 I recommend only shopping at warehouse stores after you have identified trail foods that you like — it’s definitely not cost effective to experiment with a new flavor of Nutella when you have to buy 5 pounds of it.
 I only use warehouses to stock up on items I know I like, eat a lot, and that provide the greatest cost savings.